brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary.md

 **Update, 2023-07-18**: As I will explain in a [subsequent post](/posts/2023/07/big-unbundle/), I've reverted to using [*global* resources rather than page resources](https://gohugo.io/hugo-pipes/introduction/) --- *i.e.*, all local images are now stored in the site project's `assets/images/` directory --- so a look at the [site repository](https://github.com/brycewray/hugo-site) won't show a setup that conforms to the approach I describe in this post.\
 \
 Also, while that approach **does** work, it apparently increases the build time for a Hugo project, especially given the sometimes underpowered servers used by some hosting vendors' free tiers.
-Therefore, if you adopt it for your own project, you may want to limit your fetching of remote images, thus keeping build times from becoming excessive.\
+Therefore, if you adopt it for your own project, you may want to limit your fetching of remote images, thus keeping build times from becoming excessive **or** try the alternative I describe in a [follow-up](/posts/2023/07/hugo-pipes-cloudinary-follow-up/) to this post.\
 \
 Finally, I have corrected the content of the final code block so that it corresponds to the local-first premise explained within; unfortunately, it didn't in the initial versions of this post.
 {.box}